 - Update your resume.
 It’s easier to jot down your responsibilities and accomplishments when you're in the closing phases of your internship or immediately after, rather than letting time pass and getting swept up in school.

 - Reflect on your direction.
-Even if you didn't love your internship experience, you still learned quite a bit about your own interests, strengths, and weaknesses.
-What did you enjoy about your projects and your day-to-day?
+Even if you didn't love your internship experience, you still learned quite a bit about your interests, strengths, and weaknesses.
+What did you enjoy about your projects and the day-to-day work?
 What did you dislike?
 How did you feel about the office environment, staff size, mission, and sector?
 Deliberately thinking about these things can help you begin to plot your next steps.

 - Check in with career services.
 Every student should bring career services into this conversation.
-Not only are they trained to ask the right questions to help you get a handle on your direction and the appropriate next steps that will get you there, this is also a part of your tuition, so why not take advantage?
+Not only are they trained to ask the right questions to help you get a handle on your direction and the steps that will get you there, they are also a part of your tuition, so why not take advantage?

 And here are some tips for when you start your next internship:

-- Connect with coworkers.
-If you're only focused on work, it's easy to forget to sit with your fellow interns and coworkers for lunch every once in a while, get to know other employees who you may not directly work with, or to even say “hi” to the person at the front desk every day.
+- Connect with co-workers.
+If you're only focused on work, it's easy to forget to sit with fellow interns and co-workers for lunch, get to know employees you may not work directly with, or to even say “hi” to the person at the front desk every day.
 But when you graduate to the workplace, having a good relationship with colleagues is almost as important to your effectiveness as your individual work performance.
 Sure, this can sound scary if you tend to be shy or introverted, but it's pretty empowering to know!

 - Identify mentors.
-If there's someone who inspires you, make a mentor of them (but not in a pushy way).
-Make it a point to sit down with them and hear their story.
+If there's someone who inspires you, make it a point to sit down with them and hear their story.

 Did you enjoy this post?
 There's plenty more where this came from!
 Subscribe here for updates.